abiosoft/caddyserver.com/content/docs/import.md

 <code class="block"><span class="hl-directive">import</span> <span class="hl-arg"><i>pattern</i></span></code>

 *   **pattern** is the file or glob pattern (`*`) to include.
 Its contents will replace this line, as if that file's contents appeared here to begin with.
 This value is relative to the Caddyfile's location.
+Throws an error if it can't find any files.

 ### Examples